South Downtown, Warsaw: Communist period

+Democratic period

-On 7 April 1995, in the neighbourhood was opened the Politechnika station of the M1 line of the Warsaw Metro rapid transit underground system.
-It is located at the intersection of Waryńskiego Street and People's Army Avenue.
+On 7 April 1995, the Politechnika metro station was opened at the intersection of Waryńskiego Street and People's Army Avenue, as part of the M1 line of the Warsaw Metro rapid transit underground system.

-The Rainbow art installation at the Saviour Square, unveiled in 2012, and removed in 2015.
-Photography made in 2014.
+On 19 September 1996, the Downtown district was subdivided into nine City Information System areas, as part of a municipal standardised system of street signage, with South Downtown became one of the subdivisions.

-On 8 July 2012, at the Saviour Square was unveiled the Rainbow art installation, made by Julita Wójcik, which consisted of a metal arch, covered in thousands of plastic colourful flowers.
-It became associated with the LGBT rights movement due its resemblance to its symbol, the rainbow flag.
-Said association, and its location near the Church if the Holiest Saviour, has caused numerous controversies and protests in conservative groups, with many calls for its removal.
-The sculpture was set on fire at night from 12 to 13 October 2012 by an arsonist.
+On 8 July 2012, the Rainbow art installation, made by Julita Wójcik, was unveiled at Saviour Square.
+It consisted of a metal arch, covered in thousands of colourful plastic flowers.
+It became associated with the LGBTQ rights movement due to its resemblance to its symbol, the rainbow flag.
+The association, and its location near the Church of the Holiest Saviour, caused numerous controversies among, and protests by conservative groups, with numerous calls for its removal.
+The sculpture was set on fire during the night from 12 to 13 October 2012 by an arsonist.
 Between 2012 and 2014, the installation was set on fire by arsonists four more times, including by a large group of far-right rioters during the celebrations of the National Independence Day of Poland on 11 November 2013.
-It was rebuilt each time.
-It was eventually permanently removed by the city on 27 August 2015.
+It was rebuilt each time, and was permanently removed by the city on 27 August 2015.

-In 2013, at 2 Puławska Street near the Union of Lublin Square, was opened skyscraper Plac Unii.
-It functions as an office building and the shopping centre, and has the total height of 90 m (295.3 ft).
-It is located within the City Information System area of Old Mokotów, at the boundary with South Downtown.
+In 2013, the skyscraper Plac Unii was opened at 2 Puławska Street near Union of Lublin Square.
+It has 22 stories, with the total height of 90 m, and houses offices and a shopping mall.
+It was built in place of the former Supersam supermarket.
+The building is located within the Mokotów district, at the boundary with South Downtown.

-In 2016, at 61 and 63 Koszykowa Street was opened new Koszyki Hall, which was built in place of the former historical building that was deconstructed in 2009.
-In its construction were preserved fragments of the previous hall, including its arcades.
+In 2016, the new building of the Koszyki Hall, an indoor market and food hall, was opened at 61 and 63 Koszykowa Street, replacing the former structure which was demolished in 2009.
+The fragments of the previous hall, including its arcades were preserved and incorporated into the new building.

+On 10 March 2016 the Downtown district was administratively subdivided into nine neighbourhoods, each governed by an elected neighbourhood council.
+The area of South Downtown included the neighbourhoods of Koszyki, Krucza, Oleandrów, and Powiśle-Solec.